everscale-org/docs/src/standard/TIP-2/core-description.md

 ## Abstract

-There is a clear need for unified decentralized and distributed certificate system in Free TON.
+There is a clear need for unified decentralized and distributed certificate system in Everscale.
 As described in more details below, such system would be used in providing many services which requires a certified provable key-value store.
 For example a Decentralized Name Service (DeNS), a Prove of Ownership / Prove of Purchase certificate and many others.

 Current solutions (for example a TON DNS, proposed [here](https://ton.org/DNS-HOWTO.txt)) are either a large smart contracts which maintains a full list of records, or a tree-like solutions which shards the list based on some parameters.
 Neither of these solutions are satisfactory due to a lack of scalability, high costs of maintenance, long search time, single point of failure and so on.